wp-plugins/shashin/readme.txt

 * Updated to the latest version of Highslide (4.1.4)
 * Includes Russian and Dutch translations

+** Bug fix releases**

+2.4.1: fixed version numbers applied to highslide.js and highslide.css when enqueued 2.4.2: added back the Shashin::getAlbumList() function

 == Installation ==

 **Upgrade Instructions**

 1. Download the zip file, unzip it, and upload to your plugins directory, replacing your shashin folder.
 1. Deactivate and reactivate Shashin in your plugin panel.
-1. Sync all your albums (this is needed to get new camera EXIF data from Picasa).
+1. If you are upgrading from a version prior to 2.4, sync all your albums (this is needed to get new camera EXIF data from Picasa).
 1. Review the Shashin Settings menu, as there are several new options.
 1. If you use an image viewer other than the version of Highslide included with Shashin, you need to set it up and configure it yourself.
 The Shashin settings menu provides several options for image and link IDs, classes, titles, etc. in order to support a variety of image viewers.